pvillega/old-blog-source/about/index.md

   feature: background.jpg
 ---

 Welcome visitor!
 Make yourself comfortable!
 I'm Pere Villega, a software developer born in Barcelona and living in London.
 I'm currently working for [Gumtree.com](http://www.gumtree.com/) as Lead Software Engineer.
+This page is correct as of January 2015 :)

 ## So who I am?